burlachenkok/exploring-python3/python3-note.md

 a=123
 ```

-String interpolation (named in Python as "formatted string literal") is evaluated during script execution.
-In terms of type, they are just `str` and it's not a new type.
+String interpolation (named in Python as **"formatted string literal"**) is evaluated during script execution.
+In terms of type, the f-strings are just usual string `str` and it's not a new type.

 Finally, old string formatting from Python 2 which is still supported in Python 3 for C style `printf()` C++ specification.
 Example:
 ```python